powsybl/powsybl-tutorials/metrix/src/main/README.md

 # 3- Load Flow mode: Understanding flows

-The load flow Metrix allows for the computation of active flows on all network elements in N and N-1 based on network information (topology, and electrotechnical characteristics), production and load timeseries and a list of contingencies.
+In load flow mode, Metrix computes active flows on all network elements in N and N-1 based on network information (topology, and electrotechnical characteristics), production and load timeseries and a list of contingencies.
 It does not optimize anything.
-To launch a load flow, it is necessary:
+The following figure summarizes the inputs and outputs of this Mode:
 ![image](images/mode_LF_fichiers.png)
 The multi-situation contains the network information and the timeseries.
 The Metrix configuration script is a script that allows to hold all parameters and options of the simulation (in particular the calculation mode, the